HewlettPackard/hpe-nv-js/README.md

 Learn more about NV at http://nvhelp.saas.hpe.com/en/9.10.

-This Node.js Module lets you call the NV API in your automatic tests (for example, your Selenium tests).
+This Node.js Module lets you call the NV API in your automated tests (for example, your Selenium tests).
 You can use this API instead of using the NV Test Manager user interface.

 This Readme includes the following topics:
 * Prerequisites